trinq/port_monitoring/README.md

 # Port Monitoring System

 This is a 24/7 port monitoring solution that performs regular port scans on a list of IP addresses, compares results with historical data, and alerts on changes such as newly opened ports.
+The system also provides real-time alerts for each IP address as it's scanned.

 ## Features

 - Continuous port scanning based on configurable intervals
+- **Real-time alerts for each IP as it's scanned**
+- **Optional scan start notifications for tracking scan progress**
 - Detection of new hosts, new open ports, and closed ports
 - Email, Slack, and Telegram notifications for detected changes
 - Historical data storage for comparison
 - Configurable scan parameters
-- Detailed logging
+- Detailed logging with debug mode
 - Retry mechanisms for reliability
 - Scan result verification
+- Test mode for validating notification configuration

 ## Prerequisites